Pages from the book, "The Philosophy and Science of Health"--Dr.

 100 diabetes patients and cripple many others before the fight to get

-the uptake of glucose from the bloodstream by the peripheral cells and
+uptake of glucose from the bloodstream by the peripheral cells and to

-to inhibit the normal secretion of glucose by the liver.
-The politics
+inhibit the normal secretion of glucose by the liver.
+The politics of

-of why this drug ever came onto market, and then remained in the market
+why this drug ever came onto market, and then remained in the market for

 • Insulin